Reading Time: 3 minutes

 La Cuchara de San Telmo – Calle 31 de Agosto, 28

-Note: English menu is available upon request.
-Menu changes to accommodate new season.
+English menu is available upon request.
+The menu changes according to season.

-(5) Foie gras monfort sauteed with honey, mustard and orange peel
+- Foie gras monfort sautéed with honey, mustard and orange peel

-*If you can stomach more: I didn’t get to try this but it came highly recommended–roasted sea scallop with Guijuelo bacon, cauliflower puree and curry of roots and herbs.
+- If you can stomach more: Roasted sea scallop with Guijuelo bacon, cauliflower puree and curry of roots and herbs.

 A Fuego Negro – 31 de Agosto, 31

-Note: Menu changes to accommodate new season.
+The menu changes according to season.
 This bar was highly recommended by Bruce Palling, Wall Street Journal’s travel & food writer.
 A Fuego Negro specializes in contemporary-style pintxos so feel free to be adventurous with your order.
-The menu–in English, Spanish and Basque–is displayed on a large blackboard behind the bar.
+The menu—in English, Spanish and Basque—is displayed on a large blackboard behind the bar.

 Bar Txepetxa – Calle Pescaderia 5